criogenox/C_Cpp-version_FastSim_Algo_Railway/README.md

 <div align="justify">
   <p>

 > `C++` version of Kalker's FastSim algorithm, designed for simulating rolling contact dynamics based on the simplified theory.
-Despite the time elapsed since its development, it efficiently calculates the forces acting on contact patch providing valuable insights for engineering simulations.
+Despite the time elapsed since its development, it efficiently calculates the forces acting on the contact patch, providing valuable insights for engineering simulations.

 `Why this repo?:`
-- In order to provide a C++ version of a helpful contact algorithm, that regardless of being classic simulation code, no one shares it.
+- In order to provide a C++ version of a helpful contact algorithm, that regardless of being a classic simulation code, no one shares it.

    </p>
        <p align="right">